roeehendel/roeehendel.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I am a computer science graduate student (M.Sc.) at Tel Aviv University, focusing on machine learning and NLP.
-I have 3 years of practical R&D experience in deep learning and data science.
-Prior to that, I graduated from the elite academic and leadership program Talpiot.
+I am a recent M.Sc. graduate in Computer Science from Tel Aviv University, where I specialized in machine learning and NLP.
+Currently, at AI21 Labs, I am an Algorithm Developer, primarily engaged in researching and developing innovative NLP products.
+I bring over 3 years of R&D experience in deep learning, computer vision, and data science to my role.
+I completed my bachelor's degree as part of my participation in the prestigious Talpiot program, which significantly enhanced my leadership and technical skills.
+My dedication to AI drives me to solve complex challenges and contribute to the advancement of this dynamic field.
-With my skills and interests, I am excited to contribute to the discovery of elegant answers to the most important questions in science and to be a part of building groundbreaking technologies.